rakki194/hashhaze/README.md

-# blurhash
+# hashhaze

-A Rust implementation of the [blurhash algorithm](https://github.com/ka-de/blurhash).
+A Rust implementation of the [blurhash algorithm](https://github.com/rakki194/hashhaze).